lagoshny/ngx-hateoas-client/README.md

 ### Create custom Resource service

-To create custom resource service create a new service and extends it with `HateoasResourceOperation` and pass resource name to parent constructor.
+To create custom resource service create a new service and extends it with `HateoasResourceOperation` and pass `resourceName` to parent constructor.

 ```ts
 import { HateoasResourceOperation } from '@lagoshny/ngx-hateoas-client';